chembartsev/simple-go-app/README.md

 ### A very simple Go app for [K3S Example Project](https://github.com/madlopt/k3s-example-project )

+The logic is exactly the same as [here](https://github.com/madlopt/simple-nodejs-app ).
+So, it just providing the `/metrics` endpoint with Prometheus metrics and sending "I'm alive" log.

 You can configure it via the following environment variables: